rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

     ```

  **Note**: Please note the **destinationPath** string will not be having Gen2 container name.
 It will have the file path same as Gen1.
-   Path to [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/Configuration/IncrementalLoadConfig.json) script for more reference.
+   Path to [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Lift and Shift/Configuration/FullLoadConfig.json) script for more reference.

  3. **Azure data factory pipeline creation and execution**

- Run the script [StartFullLoadMigrationAndValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/StartIncrementalLoadMigration.ps1) to start the full data copy process.
+ Run the script [StartFullLoadMigrationAndValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Lift and Shift/StartFullLoadMigrationAndValidation.ps1) to start the full data copy and Validation process post migration.

  ![image](https://user-images.githubusercontent.com/62351942/78946426-8a682780-7a77-11ea-973b-8f7cad667295.png)